Global Medical REIT: An Unwarranted Divergence From The Peers

 These expenses are very hard to adjust.
 However, the good news is that GMRE could get some deferrals on the property taxes for the negatively affected properties.
 For instance, Florida has already extended its deadline for property tax payments.
 Levies are now due April 15 instead of March 31 in all counties, according to the state's Department of Revenue announcement last week.

-Moreover, the operating expense are relatively insignificant relative to the rents.
+Moreover, the operating expense is relatively insignificant relative to the rents.

 "The management fee is calculated based on GMRE stockholders' equity balance.
 The increase in 2019 is the result of our larger stockholders' equity balance during 2019 compared to the prior year, reflecting the impact of GMRE's common stock issuances that were completed during 2019 and the end of 2018."